BRomans/OpenCortex/README.md

 ```bash
 python unicorn_brainflow.py
 ```

+## Examples
+The [examples](examples) folder contains single runnable scripts that demonstrate how to handle data collected using g.tec hardware.

 ## Notebooks
 The [notebooks](notebooks) folder contains some examples on how to use the utilities provided in this repository.
 You